ryandarnold/Electronic-DJ-Soundboard/README.md

 # Electronic-DJ-Soundboard
 The Electronic DJ Soundboard I designed in Eagle while serving as hardware lead on a 4-person team.
+I picked out the chips, designed the circuit, performed layout, soldered all components and tested and verified the board with a power supply and digital multimeter.

 <p align="center">